Mesisos/HardbackServer/README.md

 ### Request
 ```
 {
   // How many contacts to return sorted by most recent first
   "limit": integer (default 100, min 1, max 1000)
   // How many contacts to skip (for pagination)
   "skip": integer (default 0)
 }
 ```
 ### Response
 ```
 {
+  "code": CONTACT_LIST,

   "contacts": [
     // A lot of other info here will be stripped later
     {
       "displayName": "Ally",
       "objectId": "idA",
     },
     {
       "displayName": "Bobzor",
       "objectId": "idB"
     }
   ]
 }
 ```